RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ## More fun facts about file names

 - File and directory names are case sensitive.
-  - (Depends on filesystem, but that is a detail.)
+  - Depends on filesystem, but that is a detail.
-- Better to avoid spaces in file names, because they are a hassle.
+- It is better to avoid spaces in file names, because they are a hassle.
   - Use `_` (underscore character) instead (example: `file_name`), or
     CamelCase (example: `FileName`).
+  - Quote paths within `"` and `"` if they happen to have spaces, or "escape" each space with `\`.

 ## Wildcards